kdgdkd/ramiho/README.md

 ## Installation
-Copy the files and directories in this repository to your user directory (typically /home/pi/ramiho/).
+Copy the files and directories in this repository to your user directory (git clone https://github.com/kdgdkd/ramiho).
 Make sure that the permissions are right, ramiho is executable and can access favcnx files.
 You may also install the additional programs mentioned on the previous section.

 **Setting-up a headless Raspberry Pi**
 The standard setup for ramiho would be on a headless Raspberry Pi, connected to a WIFI network and operated through an SSH client... and with a number of MIDI devices connected to it's USB ports.
 If this is your case, you may consider taking the following steps: